eknag/cudacave/_posts/2021-11-02-raytune_exploration.markdown

 title:  "Exploring RayTune for the first time"
 categories: jekyll update
 ---
 I tried out Raytune.
-It was satisfying but I was shocked by how innefective it was at improving my results.
+It was satisfying, but I was shocked by how ineffective it was at improving my results.

 {% highlight ruby %}
 from lenet import *